BrianDBradley/UnixPrograms/README.md

  - Also need to make 13 (prime) not a function.
 Assignment says no functions - guess he doesn't like people going the extra mile :confused:

  Everything other than that should be done

+ # wait i forgot
+ also the distinct sequence only accepts positive integers.
+Like the equation itself doesn't work unless n is positive.
+I put in a "hey n isn't positive message" for when n <=0 but the assignment doesn't say what should be output if its less than or equal to 0 so I guess we're just winging it.
+Let me know if that message works for you